pencer-io/pencer-io.github.io/_posts/2020-07-29-ctf-htb-tenten-.md

 ## Privilege Escalation

 Now we need to escalate to root.
-One of the first things I check is sudo settings:
+One of the first things I check is sudo for the user I'm logged in as:

 ```text
 takis@tenten:~$ sudo -l